 3. MacBook has set the battery protection mode, designed to increase its battery life.
 So although it is connected to a power source, it is very possible that 90% stop charging or even at a lower level.

 Characteristic Battery Health Management was introduced on all notebooks Apple compatible with macOS 10.15.5 (or newer) and can be managed from: System Preferences → Battery → Battery Health.

-Unchecking the "Manage battery longevity" option allows the battery to charge up to 100%, but we do not recommend this.
-Its lifespan could be significantly reduced.
+By unchecking the option "Manage battery longevity” see allows the battery to charge up to 100%, but we do not recommend this.
+It could significantly reduce its lifespan.

 For more details on battery status MacBook, see also MacBook Battery Status - service Battery, Replace Now, Replace Soon, Normal.